swapnilmutthalkar/lugnitdgp-website-old/_events/2017-12-02-junior-code-cracker.md

 Top 3 teams of the JCC get a direct entry to the 2nd round of auditions of GLUG.
 Phew !
 Did I forget to mention the cash prize?
 Yes, there are cash prizes upto 5k for the winners- and all of it for free.
 Free participation, free event and yet, sooo much to gain!

-Register your teams now >> [jcc.nitdgplug.org](jcc.nitdgplug.org)
+Register your teams at [jcc.nitdgplug.org](http://jcc.nitdgplug.org)

 The first round (qualifying round) will be held on the 1st of November, 5.30 p.m. at LG 12-13 (Old academic building).

 PS:
 1. Participation certificates for all the GLUG card holders.
 2. NO CODING SKILLS REQUIRED.